-The Child Trafficking Advice Centre (CTAC) provides free guidance and training to
+The Child Trafficking Advice Centre (CTAC) provides free guidance and training to professionals concerned that a child or young person has been or is about to be trafficked into or out of the UK.

-- co-ordinate multi-agency responses, focused on protecting the child - deliver training and awareness-raising presentations in the UK and across the world - attend child protection meetings and produce child trafficking reports for courts - are a first responder for child referrals into the National Referral Mechanism (NRM) a framework for identifying victims of human trafficking and ensuring they receive appropriate care
+- It gives advice by telephone and email to professionals. - It co-ordinates multi-agency responses, focused on protecting the child. - It delivers training and awareness-raising presentations in the UK and across the world. - It attends child protection meetings and produce child trafficking reports for courts.

+It is a first responder for child referrals into the National Referral Mechanism (NRM).